 All actions taken as a part of the training policy supported the execution of the 'Lider' Bank Development Strategy for the years 2010-2012.
 The training projects commenced in the previous years were adapted to the current needs of the employees and the possibilities of the organisation.
+Objectives of the training projects executed in 2012:

-- development of skills of the employees to support the execution of the PKO Bank Polski SA's strategic goals, - promoting the Bank's values through training addressed to selected groups of employees, - improvement of skills associated with selling techniques,
+- development of skills of the employees to support the execution of the PKO Bank Polski SA's strategic goals, - promoting the Bank's values through training addressed to selected groups of employees, - improvement of skills associated with selling techniques, - maintaining the highest possible customer service quality, - supporting the positive attitude to changes among the Bank's employees, - increasing commitment to the performance of business tasks.